Open mapping theorem (functional analysis): Generalizations

 A linear map $A : X \to Y$ between two topological vector spaces (TVSs) is called a nearly open map (or sometimes, an almost open map) if for every neighborhood $U$ of the origin in the domain, the closure of its image $\operatorname{cl} A(U)$ is a neighborhood of the origin in $Y.$ Many authors use a different definition of "nearly/almost open map" that requires that the closure of $A(U)$ be a neighborhood of the origin in $A(X)$ rather than in $Y,$ but for surjective maps these definitions are equivalent.

 A bijective linear map is nearly open if and only if its inverse is continuous.

 Every surjective linear map from locally convex TVS onto a barrelled TVS is nearly open.
 The same is true of every surjective linear map from a TVS onto a Baire TVS.

-Consequences

-Webbed spaces

 Webbed spaces are a class of topological vector spaces for which the open mapping theorem and the closed graph theorem hold.